Bacchus Residents

 Socialising:

 The same applies when we socialise with our chipmunks.
 If obtained from a reputable breeder, your chipmunks may be tame, however, that doesn't mean they'll sit for cuddles.
 Most chipmunks are not social and are difficult to handle if at all.
-They make challenging pets to tame.
+They make challenging pets to tame and have retained much of their wild behaviour.

 Diet: